starkfell/100DaysOfIaC/articles/petri/k8s.in.one.hour.md

 # KUBERNETES: UP AND RUNNING IN AN HOUR

-## STEP 1: PULL THE CODE FROM THE GIT REPO
+## STEP 1: CLONE THE GIT REPOSITORY FROM GITHUB

 List subscriptions you have access to.